Looking for the best spots and top attractions on the Romantic Road in Bavaria, Germany? Look no further!

-Not that the road itself is terribly romantic.
-No, it's just a two lane country road stretching 220 miles from Wurzurg in Franconia to Fussen in southern Bavaria.
-And in the summer you might experience, *gasp*, decidedly unromantic traffic.
+Despite its romantic name, the road itself is just a two-lane country road that stretches 220 miles from Wurzburg in Franconia to Fussen in southern Bavaria.

-What makes the Romantic Road romantic is the dreamy and dramatic sites you'll find on it.
-This is where you come to escape Germany's big cities and ferret out the country's utterly quaint spots.
-It's quieter, a tranquil blend of history and nature.
+The Romantic Road is a quiet, a tranquil blend of history and nature.
 From fabulous palaces to idyllic villages to craggy castles, the Romantic Road sports some of Germany‘s most beguiling and off the beaten path attractions.

-What To See and Do On The Romantic Road
+What To Do And See On The Romantic Road

 Put your car in gear, and we’re off to explore beautiful destinations on the Romantic Road.
 (And a couple unmissable teeny tiny detours).

 Top Attractions On The Romantic Road